 - Ch.
-13 Corporate-Financing Decisions and Efficient Capital Markets - Ch.
-15 Capital Structure: Basic Concepts - Ch.
-16 Capital Structure: Limited Use of Debt - Ch.
-17 Valuation and Capital Budgeting for the Levered Firm c) Risk and Portfolio Analysis
+14 Efficient Capital Markets and Behavioral Challenges - Ch.
+16 Capital Structure: Basic Concepts - Ch.
+17 Capital Structure: Limited Use of Debt - Ch.
+18 Valuation and Capital Budgeting for the Levered Firm c) Risk and Portfolio Analysis d) Options

 In this part, we will investigate the relationship between expected return and risk for portfolios and individual assets.
 This relationship determines the shareholders' required (expected) return and the firm's cost of equity capital.
 The capital-asset-pricing model is used to measure risk and expected return.